cometchat/cometchat-sample-app-angular/README.md

 ## Usage

-To learn about Angular UI Kit Integration, please click [here](https://www.cometchat.com/docs/angular-uikit-beta/integration).
+This app contains all features offered by CometChat through its UI Kit.
+[Read more about the Angular UI Kit here.](https://www.cometchat.com/docs/angular-v4-uikit/overview)

 ### Run project locally

 ```sh
 ng serve
 ```

-For more on UI Kits, please refer to the [documentation](https://www.cometchat.com/docs/beta-uikits).
+To learn about Angular UI Kit Integration, please click [here](https://www.cometchat.com/docs/angular-v4-uikit/integration).

 ## Help

-To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/angular-uikit-beta/overview).
+To learn more about our UI kits, visit our [documentation](https://www.cometchat.com/docs/v4-uikits).

 If you are still facing issues while running this project or integrating with our UI Kits, please connect with our real-time support via the [CometChat Dashboard](https://app.cometchat.com/).